 Tamerlin Godley is a litigation partner with Munger, Tolles & Olson.
 She excels at handling complex business litigation disputes and specializes in entertainment litigation and advising.
-She serves as counsel to the major studios, networks, recording companies and music publishers, including Turner Broadcasting, Cartoon Network, Warner Bros., Sony Pictures, Warner Music Group and Warner/Chappell, along with many other entertainment related entities.
+She serves as counsel to the major studios, networks, recording companies and music publishers, including Turner Broadcasting, Cartoon Network, Warner Bros., Sony Pictures and Warner Music Group, along with many other entertainment related entities.
 Ms. Godley has been recognized as a leading lawyer by Chambers USA.
 In 2012, she received a California Lawyer Attorneys of the Year Award for her representation of Warner Bros. in its highly publicized dispute with Charlie Sheen.
-Other highlights of her seasoned entertainment litigation practice include:

-While specializing in entertainment litigation and counseling, Ms. Godley’s litigation success extends to numerous other complicated business disputes.
-Such representations include playing a significant role in overturning for Citigroup the largest FINRA award ever issued, representing Sidley Austin in its tax shelter litigation and representing Occidental Petroleum in a dispute with Chevron, garnering an across the board win for Occidental and a full award of the client’s attorneys’ fees.
+Ms. Godley’s litigation experience extends to other complicated business disputes, including serving on the trial team for Transocean in the second phase of the BP oil spill litigation; playing a significant role in overturning for Citigroup the largest FINRA award ever issued; representing Sidley Austin in its tax shelter litigation; and representing Occidental Petroleum in a dispute with Chevron, garnering an across the board win for Occidental and a full award of the client’s attorneys’ fees.

 Ms. Godley graduated from UCLA with a double major in English and political science, obtained a master's degree in English from Cal State Northridge and taught in South Central Los Angeles before going to law school.
-She received her J.D. from the USC in 1996, Order of the Coif, where she was a notes editor of the Law Review and a writing instructor for first year law students.
+She received her J.D., Order of the Coif, in 1996 from the USC Gould School of Law.
 Prior to joining Munger Tolles, Ms. Godley clerked for U.S. District Court Judge Harry L. Hupp of the Central District of California.